 Understanding Yourself Brings Personal Freedom

 Ages ago at a family reunion my cousin, Katherine, tried to get me interested in the study of personalities.
 I thought if was fun but didn’t take it seriously.
 Fast forward twenty years and I was trained in the study of personalities by the Littauers, Florence and Marita.
 I spoke to groups, childcare workers, and single adults, virtually anyone who would listen to how personalities affect our lives.
 Fast-forward another twelve years to November 2011 when I took my first Enneagram workshop from Sister Lois Dideon at the Cenacle Retreat House in Houston.
 I also bought books and listened to Suzann Stabile’s CD’s.
-This last weekend I took the Enneagram II workshop.
+Later I took the Enneagram II workshop.
 I remain convinced that we are all completely and unique, but there are similarities among us into which groups we do fall.
 Some of us fall hard, others gently.

 You can make your life simpler by learning your personality type and that of your children.
 Parents must accept that their children are not all alike and will not react to life’s experiences in the same way they did.
 Our world today has changed drastically and our children have serious peer pressures and are exposed to so much more simply in the media than we were.
 A wise parent will need all the tools available to raise a child into a healthy adult in our present culture.
 There are several personality typing methods.
 The Enneagram is definitely the most spiritual and provides more in the way of what makes us tick.

 The Enneagram teaches you why you do what you do, your motivation.
 You learn about the shadow lands or the ‘dark side’ of each of the nine types.
 Though it came from the East and was intended to be taught as an oral tradition, Americans have managed to produce numerous books on the subject. (see list below)